andrea5972/neuralNetworks/GAN/ArtGAN/README.md

 ## Implementation

  1. Gather the Data:
-		The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset was used as the training data.
+		The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset was used as the training data for both ArtGAN implementations